 Problems may arise when doctors and the people they treat do not share the same perceptions of risk, particularly regarding treatment.
 A person who hears about a possible serious side effect of a drug may be very concerned, regardless of how rarely the side effect occurs.
 The doctor may not be as concerned if the possibility of that side effect is remote.
 Alternatively, the doctor may not understand that what might seem to be a relatively minor side effect for most people may cause great problems for a particular person.
-For example, a person who drives for a living may be more concerned about taking a drug that can cause drowsiness.
+For example, a person who drives for a living may be more concerned about taking a drug that can cause drowsiness or that may be forbidden by regulations.

 Often, the balance between the risk of the disease and its treatment is not clear-cut.
 A doctor may judge the risks—and benefits—of a treatment differently than the person being treated does.
 People should discuss these differences in judgment with their doctors.
 Understanding risks can also help a person weigh options.
 A doctor may outline several approaches and ask the person to help decide among them.
 By evaluating the risks of the various choices and then factoring in personal values, a person can make more informed choices about medical care.

 People should also be clear in expressing their choices to their doctors, especially if they have conditions, such as a terminal illness, that may make it impossible for them to express their wishes at some point later on (see Advance Directives Advance Directives Health care advance directives are legal documents that communicate a person’s wishes about health care decisions in the event the person becomes incapable of making health care decisions.
 There... read more ).

 For symptoms and disorders for which many studies have been done, there is usually a standard of care.
 The standard of care refers to tests and/or treatments that doctors generally agree have proven effective and thus should typically be recommended to people.